 Resident and Research Fellows (RRFS):

-- All members of the EAN Resident and Research Fellow Section (RRFS) according to the RRFS Resolution: residents in Neurology, PhD candidates and specialist neurologists with less than 3 years after completion of their training.
+- All members of the EAN Resident and Research Fellow Section (RRFS) according to the RRFS Resolution, including but not only residents in Neurology, PhD candidates, and students.

 Article 9.
 Institutional Members.